How is the WooCommerce customer data stored in the database

 Let’s see some examples.

-1. Searching the order based data
+1. Searching the order-based data

 Let’s say that we want to search the customers by billing city.
 Our query will need the following elements:

-2. Join the wp_postmeta to load the _billing_city as a separate column in the results
+2. Join the wp_postmeta to load the _billing_city as a separate column in the results.

-3. Join the wp_postmeta again to load the _billing_email as a separate column in the results.
-In this way we can see the customer email for each record
+3. Join the wp_postmeta again to load the _billing_email as a separate result column.
+In this way, we can see the customer’s email for each record.

 And this is how the query will look like:

-which will produce the following result:
+Which will produce the following result:

 Search WooCommerce database orders by city